Nikon D3400 vs YI M1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3400 and YI M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3400 does not offer wifi capability.
+In contrast, the D3400 does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Nikon D3400 better than the YI M1 or vice versa?
 The listing below highlights the relative strengths of the two models.